 Andrew is also one of our two Child Protection Officers.

-Debby has over 10 years’ experience of charity finance since joining Street Child Africa with whom Chance for Childhood merged at the end of 2016, building on her 14 years with one of the UK’s major accountancy firms.
+Debby has well over 10 years’ experience of charity finance since joining Street Child Africa with whom Chance for Childhood merged at the end of 2016, building on her 14 years with one of the UK’s major accountancy firms.

 Ven is a finance and accounting professional with over 12 years of experience.
 She holds an MBA in Finance from Coventry University and has worked both in the private and charity sectors.
 For the last 10 years she worked at ADRA Rwanda, most recently as Director of Finance.
 During her tenure, she successfully established and streamlined financial operations, systems, and internal controls providing enhanced transparency.